flutter/website/animations/hero-animations/index.md

 [Hero](https://docs.flutter.io/flutter/widgets/Hero-class.html)
 : The widget that flies from the source to the destination route.
-  Define one Hero for the start of the transition and another for the end, and assign each the same tag.
+  Define one Hero for the source route and another for the destination route, and assign each the same tag.
   Flutter animates pairs of heroes with matching tags.

 [Inkwell](https://docs.flutter.io/flutter/material/InkWell-class.html)
 : Specifies what happens when tapping the hero.